batchly/batchlysupport/docs/app-pages/autoscaling.md

 ![Autoscaling](../img/jmeter1.png)

 **Step 3:** You will be redirected to the **App store** which has the apps supported on Batchly.
-To run Elastic Load Balancer app, click the Get Started button.
+To run Auto Scaling app, click the Get Started button.

 ![Autoscaling](../img/autoscaling1.png)